interactive online sound map, blog, photo-essay, sound piece, installation

 commissioned by INLAND Campo Adentro (Art, Agriculture and Territory)

-Produced in collaboration with ACVIC Arts Centre, Sant Bartomeu del Grau Municipality and Radio Aporee.
+produced in collaboration with ACVic Contemporary Arts Center, Sant Bartomeu del Grau Municipality and Radio Aporee

 empremtes sonores was a sound mapping project of Sant Bartomeu del Grau, a village situated in the region of Lluçanes-Osona in Catalonia, developed during a two-month residency in the locale during the Summer 2011.
 The project investigated the speci cs of this territory through a hearing perspective.
 The eld work was aimed to find the most singular elements informing the identity of the place, and reveal the ‘unheard’ and less obvious aspects of the environment.
 In a broader sense, the work aims to stimulate an attentive listening, raising awareness towards the sonic environment as an intangible aspect which is integral to the everyday experience in each territory.